 end

-This bug existed in the Google login code as well, but since Google User creation always succeeded, the else branch was never reached, so the bug was never exposed.
+This bug existed in the Google SSO code as well, but Google’s User creation always succeeds, so the else branch was never reached, and the typo was never exposed.

 Fix